-Warm the cream in a heavy-bottomed saucepan to just simmering (small bubbles...NOT boiling).
+Warm the heavy cream in a heavy-bottomed saucepan to just simmering.
+Just small bubbles, not boiling.

 Pour the cream onto the chocolate, cover and let sit for about 2 to 3 minutes, then start stirring.
 At first it will look grainy, but keep stirring until the mixture is smooth.
 Add any flavorings (if using) and stir again.

 The ganache is ready to use as a drizzled frosting after cooling slightly, or as a filling when chilled and solid.

 For a ganache frosting, allow the ganache to cool to room temperature.
 Use an immersion blender or a hand mixer to whip the ganache until it's thick, yet spreadable and lightened in color, about 4 to 5 minutes.

 Choose your chocolate type: milk, semi sweet, or dark, depending on your preference.
 Just make sure it's good quality.Ganache Ratios (Adapted from Baker Bettie): Ganache is just generally equal parts (by weight) of chocolate and heavy cream, but the final consistency can be altered based on the ratio of chocolate to cream.
 Using a kitchen scale makes it easier to scale the recipe up or down as needed.